rudolfgrauberger/sonar-cxx-wiki/Error-Recovery.md

 11: }
 ```

 The parser will find a syntax error in line 5 (missing semicolon).
 This results in a syntax error in the *func1* declaration.
 You will get the error message below.
 The parser ignores the whole declaration starting from line 3 and ending with line 6.
-The parser continue with analysis in line 7 (*func2* is analyzed).
+The parser continues with analysis in line 7 (*func2* is analyzed again).

 ```
 15:54:45.567 WARN  - [example.cpp:3]: syntax error, skip 'func1'